Privacy Policy

 This Privacy Policy explains what personal information we collect when you use the FlexInference marketing site, dashboard, API, and SDKs, why we collect it, how we use and share it, and the choices you have.
 It applies to visitors to our website, developers and organizations who sign up for an account, and anyone who contacts us for support.

 This policy does not cover the content of the prompts and completions that pass through FlexInference on their way to the AI provider you have chosen.
-As explained below, we do not store or log that content ourselves, and it remains subject to the privacy policy of the provider you connect.
+On BYOK, we do not store or log that content ourselves.
+On Managed Keys the default is the same.
+If your organization opts into trace storage, we store it encrypted for your dashboard logs, and we hold the decryption key.
+Either way, that content remains subject to the privacy policy of the provider you connect.

 Information We Collect